InfuserKI: Enhancing Large Language Models with Knowledge Graphs via Infuser-Guided Knowledge Integration: Experiments

 \subsection{Infuser Analysis}

 To delve deeper into the infusing mechanism, we visualize its values on the test set.
 As shown in Fig. \ref{fig:infusing_score}, we display the infusing scores for both original known and unknown samples.
-Our observations are as follows: (1) Infusing scores are lower on known samples, helping to block interfering information and thus mitigating knowledge forgetting; (2) Infusing scores typically concentrate in the bottom transformer layers, indicating an Infuser preference for bottom adapters, which confirms the key role of lower-level transformer information during knowledge integration.
+Our observation is that infusing scores are lower on known samples, helping to block interfering information and thus mitigating knowledge forgetting.